Ismail-Ibric/amazon/README.md

 Frameworks/Libraries used
 - React
   -
+  - Credit card purchases processed with Stripe (dev mode)
   - Managing state using React Context/Reducer instead of Redux
+  - Axios for REST API calls
+  - Endpoint routing with React Router DOM
+  - Most icons used are from @Material-UI
 - Firebase
   -
   - Login Auth